-As Head of Year it gives me real pleasure in outlining the key experiences and events that students go through during this important academic year.
-Important documents and links are contained in the menu bar to the right.
+As Head of Year it gives me real pleasure in outlining the key experiences and events as part of the first year in our 6th Form.

 Year 12, often known as the ‘Lower Sixth’ marks the start of what is known as ‘Key Stage 5’.
 Students enter the School Sixth Form having gained excellent GCSE results and are placed in new form groups with a mix of existing students and those new to the school.